briandfoy/briandfoy.github.io/_posts/2020-09-16-monads-promises-and-fluent-programming.md

 	}
 {% endhighlight %}

+From there, you can follow Stepan's post to learn more about how this resembles monads.
+I want to look at the particular problem and a few techniques for dealing with it.

 ## Promises

 So, lets try something else.
 How about Promises?
 I only want to go to the next step if the previous step works?
 Stepan mentions that the `Chainer` sidesteps callback hell, but so does Promises: